University of West Georgia Scholarships (2025–2026) | Automatic, Competitive & Honors Awards

 When should my student apply?

-Does Honors add time to the degree?
+Does Honors add time?

 Final Thoughts